GaloisInc/mctrace/DTRACE.md

   * `long ucaller`

-Example DTrace probe scripts demonstrating MCTrace's features can be found in `mctrace/tests/eval/` in the MCTrace GitHub repository.
+Example DTrace probe scripts demonstrating MCTrace's features can be found in `mctrace/tests/eval/` in the MCTrace GitHub repository, as well as in the `examples` directory in the release Docker image.

 MCTrace-specific DTrace extensions
 ----------------------------------